The Apache Software Foundation

-Decisions in Apache projects are the result of:
+Decisions in Apache projects result from:

 There are many visible contributions of value in an Apache projects (documentation, testing, coding user support, design etc.), but there are also plenty of “back office” tasks that are necessary to maintain a healthy project.
 This section describes some of the activities that you can help with.
 In most cases you will need to be a committer to carry out these activities, although non-committers can often act in supporting roles.

-There is no shortage of useful resources for committers at Apache, here are a few you might want to take a look at:
+There is no shortage of useful resources for committers at Apache.
+Here are a few you might want to take a look at: